brainvisa/casa-distro/doc/source/developer.rst

 Customizing projects
 --------------------

-It is possible to customize the projects list to be retreived and built.
+It is possible to customize the projects list to be retrieved and built.
 It is done by editing the :bv-cmake:`bv_maker.cfg file <configuration.html>` in the environment, which can be found in the directory ``<repository>/<environment>/host/conf/``

 where ``<repository>`` is the base casa-distro :ref:`repository` directory (passed as the ``base_directory`` option of casa_distro if needed), ``<environment>`` is the :ref:`environment` :ref:`env_name`.